paulMery/moov-node/README.md

 The generation logic is in `scripts/generateDocs.cjs`.
 We parse the raw data produced by JSDoc and then run it through a set of handlebars templates in `docs/templates`.
 The final output is in `docs/output`.

+Handlebars "helpers" do a lot of the custom documentation generation we require for our documentation website.
+See the calls to `handlebars.registerHelper()` in `scripts/generateDocs.cjs` for more information.

 ## Troubleshooting and support

 TBD